-She is an Appellate Law Specialist certified by the State Bar of California, Board of Legal Specialization.
 She has handled appellate matters in the U.S. Supreme Court, various federal appellate courts and in the California Supreme Court and appellate courts.
 She is a veteran trial attorney and has applied her experience as a former U.S. Department of Justice trial attorney to serving corporate and governmental clients.
 She recently served for five years as the partner-in-charge of Orrick’s Sacramento office.
 She also served for several years as head of Orrick’s Litigation Training Program and as vice-chair of the firm’s Litigation Division.

 Before joining Orrick, Cynthia was an attorney at Condon & Forsyth in Washington, D.C. from 1982 to 1985.
 Prior to that, she was a trial attorney in the Civil Division of the U.S. Department of Justice in Washington, D.C., where she served in the Honors Program and specialized in civil trial work.
 Representative cases handled by Cynthia on behalf of the United States include: Sweet v.
 United States, 528 F.Supp.
 1068 (D.S.D.
 1081), aff’d, 687 F.2d 246 (8th Cir.
 1982) (trial counsel); Pike v.
 United States, 652 F.2d 31 (9th Cir.
 1981) (trial and appellate counsel); Gaspard v.
 United States, 544 F.Supp.
 55 (E.D.La.
 1982); Marek v.
 United States, 639 F.2d 1164 (5th Cir.
 1981) (trial counsel).